 A common theme of motorbike accidents involves whether or not other road users can see you.
-Car drivers may be unable to see you in in their mirrors and the risk is even greater for drivers of larger vehicles such as vans and lorries.
+Car drivers may be unable to see you in their mirrors and the risk is even greater for drivers of larger vehicles such as vans and lorries.
 You should do everything that is reasonable to increase your visibility to other drivers.
 As mentioned earlier on, this could be in the form of introducing reflective elements to your clothing or even your motorbike.
 Use your headlights where appropriate to ensure other drivers can see you.
-As a motorcyclist you should remain vigilant at all times.
+As a motorcyclist, you should remain vigilant at all times.
 Avoid driving in the line of blind spots and always prepare yourself for the possibility of other drivers being unaware of your presence, especially when they’re changing lanes or exiting junctions.

 Keep Your Motorbike Maintained

 Keeping your motorbike properly maintained is an important responsibility.
 The vehicle should be in good working condition and not have any faulty elements which could potentially cause serious complications for yourself or other road users.
 You should regularly check that the tires, breaks, lights and exhaust system work as intended and meet the road safety requirements.
 Correct maintenance will not only reduce the possibility of an accident but will save you money in the long run.

 The above steps may help reduce the possibility of an accident happening or limit the seriousness of any injuries, but they won’t completely remove the threat.
 If you have been involved in a motorbike accident, opening a claim for compensation can help reduce the financial burden and help you come to terms what has happened.
 Visit our motorbike accident compensation calculator to see an estimate of what you could receive for your motorbike injuries.